kaheichanturtle/Signal-Scope/README.md

 ## Privacy

 The model never transmits text anywhere.
 All analysis, including file parsing, happens locally in the browser.
-See the full terms and privacy notice: <https://kaheichan.neocities.org/privacyandterms>

 ## Limitations